GoogleChromeLabs/picture-in-picture-chrome-extension/README.md

-# Picture in Picture Chrome Extension
+# Picture-in-Picture Chrome Extension

-This extension demonstrates the Picture in Picture API in Chrome.
+This extension demonstrates the [Picture-in-Picture API](https://wicg.github.io/picture-in-picture/) in Chrome.

 **Note:** This only works in Chrome 68 or later.